🎄 Christmas sale Up to 63% Off

 Going From Beginner to Pro#

-The journey from a beginner DJ to a professional DJ is long - but fun if you love DJing.
+The journey from a beginner DJ to a professional one is a long road, but if you truly love DJing, it’s a fun and rewarding ride.

-4. Play at community events - like "Bring your own USB" nights
+• Play at community events – Go to local “Bring your own USB” nights, or any open DJ sessions you can find.

 Your Goals as a DJ#